 Despite being such a small island, Bali is packed with so many beautiful areas and awesome experiences – and it’s one of my favorite places to visit in the world.
 What I love the most about Bali is how much cultural heritage they have, their colorful traditions and celebrations that seem to happen pretty much every day.
-I’m not lying, almost every day we were told that there was a religious celebration going on in some part of the island that we should go and see – if you haven’t visit Indonesia yet, get a plane ticket and book a hotel on Expedia to enjoy all this amazing destination has to offer.
+I’m not lying, almost every day we were told that there was a religious celebration going on in some part of the island that we should go and see – if you haven’t visit Indonesia yet, get a plane ticket and book a hotel to enjoy all this amazing destination has to offer.

 Best Places To Visit In Bali Indonesia